ikelaiah/threadsafecollections-fp/docs/ThreadSafeCollections.Dictionary.md

 - Iteration is snapshot-based, not live.
 - Entry order is implementation-dependent and follows bucket/chaining layout.
 - `First` and `Last` are not insertion-order operations.
-- `ContainsValue` is a full scan and uses bytewise value comparison.
+- `ContainsValue` is a full scan using the RTL's type-aware default equality comparer.
 - There is no `DEBUG_LOGGING` constant or runtime debug logging switch in this unit.